-Wireless devices and technology for industrial applications has been a key factor in the success of the Industrial Internet of Things (IIoT).
-The rapidly deployable wifi connection technology has given companies the ability to extend networking communications in areas where traditional wiring may be too expensive or not possible due to solid objects in the way which has allowed for the introduction of new types of technology.
-This combination has led to increased productivity and expanded services, in a safer more efficient manner.
+Wireless devices and technology for industrial applications have been a key factor in the success of the Industrial Internet of Things (IIoT).
+The rapidly deployable wifi connection technology, including 5GHz WiFi range, has given companies the ability to extend networking communications in areas where traditional wiring may be too expensive or not possible due to solid objects in the way.
+This has allowed for the introduction of new types of technology.
+This combination has led to increased productivity and expanded services in a safer, more efficient manner.
 However, there are some also wondering what does 2.4 GHz mean?
 Continue reading to understand 5G vs 2.4G Wifi speed.

 Primary Wi-Fi Signals

 The IEEE 802.11 wireless communication standards we use today for industrial wireless routers have three different frequencies or bandwidths - 2.4GHz, 5Ghz, and in the near future 6Ghz.
-It is a good idea to have a basic understanding of how these frequencies operate on a wireless router to ensure you get the most out of your enterprise or operational wireless network.
+It is a good idea to have a basic understanding of how these frequencies operate on a wireless router to ensure you get the most out of your enterprise or operational wireless network, including 5GHz channel selection.

-All wireless communications operate using channels to transmit and receive data.
+All wireless communications operate using channels to transmit and receive data for seamless connectivity.
 These channels have a specified width (measured in megahertz) which determine the speed data can be sent and received.
 The width of these channels can be aggregated to increase speed and throughput of the data.
 However, by aggregating channel width you will reduce the channels available for use.

 Wireless bandwidth is partly dependent on channel width and frequency.
 As a rule of thumb, the higher the frequency, the wider the channel, the faster your bandwidth speeds will be.